susumuota/stable-diffusion-minimal-docker/README.md

     - Machine type - `g2-standard-4 (4 vCPU, 16GB memory)`  # or `n1-standard-4` for T4
   - Boot disk - `CHANGE`
     - Operating system - `Ubuntu`
-    - Version - `Ubuntu 22.04 LTS`  # description is `x86/64, amd64 jammy image built on 2023-04-29, supports Shielded VM features`
+    - Version - `Ubuntu 22.04 LTS`  # description is `x86/64, amd64 jammy image built on 2023-06-06, supports Shielded VM features`
+    - Boot disk type - `SSD persistent disk`  # SSD is not so expensive now
     - Size (GB) - `50`  # `50` is enough for inference (not training)
     - Press `SELECT`
   - Identity and API access  # if you use GCS buckets to save outputs